jonyzambrano01/data-science-playbook/references/best-practices/environment-setup.md

     2. Run `[bash] poetry shell` to activate the environment.
     3. Run `[bash] poetry add nbstripout` to install `Nbstripout`.
     4. Run `[bash] poetry add jupytext` to install `Jupytext`.
 Don't change the metadata config for `Jupytext` as this could cause problems in the `Pre-commit`.
+    5. Cd to the notebooks folder and run `[bash] touch .pydocstyle` tp add the `pydocstyle` config file.
+    6. Run `[bash] code .pydocstyle` to edit the config file and add the following text to skip the D100 rule for the notebooks as they don't need a PyDocString at the beginning of the code.
+Save and close.

+        ```file
+        [pydocstyle]
+        add-ignore = D100
+        ```

 - `Git hooks`:
     1. From `VS Code` in a `Linux` session, open a new terminal in your `Linux` project folder.
     2. Run `[bash] code .pre-commit-config.yaml` to open the config file and add the hooks in the following format. `<github tag>` refers to the tag on `GitHub` that corresponds to the version of the package that was installed locally (the versions can be checked on `pyproject.toml`):